jaythad13/Mathematikezettelkasten/Complex Analysis --- math-135/notes/(Metric) topology review.md

 $\Omega \subset \mathbb{C}$ is path-connected if for all $a, b \in \Omega$, there exists a continuous path $\gamma : [0, 1] \to \Omega$ with $\gamma(0) = a$ and $\gamma(1) = b$.

+[[Complex Analysis --- math-135/notes/Complex integration#_definition _ (oriented) curve, curve parametrisation|When integrating on curves]] we will see why it's convenient to require a continuously smooth path with non-zero derivative everywhere.

-An exercise in [[Complex Analysis --- math-135/attachments/homework/hw 1/hw 1.pdf|the homework]] is
+The following is proved as an exercise in [[Complex Analysis --- math-135/attachments/homework/hw 1/hw 1.pdf#page=2|the homework]].

 ##### _proposition:_ path-connectedness and connectedness are equivalent on open sets